StanfordSpezi/SpeziStorage/Sources/SpeziSecureStorage/SpeziSecureStorage.docc/SpeziSecureStorage.md

 using Apple's [Keychain](https://developer.apple.com/documentation/security/keychain_services/keychain_items/using_the_keychain_to_manage_user_secrets).

 Credentials can be stored in the Secure Enclave (if available) or the Keychain.
 Credentials stored in the Keychain can be made synchronizable between different instances of user devices.
+Credentials can be stored in the Secure Enclave (if available) or the Keychain.
+Credentials stored in the Keychain can be made synchronizable between different instances of user devices.

 ## Setup